Youtube Facebook Twitter Instagram

 This project provides support to infant feeding- through resources, a closed Facebook page and educational resources.
 The NAQ dietitians post on this group regularly with tips, ideas and recipes to feed your little ones and also provide support for any concerns you have about infant feeding.
 To join the Facebook group, search 'INSPIRE-Nutrition for families (Darling Downs and South West Queensland)' View the program on the Project website.

 Check out the below healthy living videos by Troy Morgan (Managing Director of Willows Health & Lifestyle Centre) for helpful hints and tips for leading an active and healthy lifestyle.

 Australian adults need to eat at least two serves of fruit and five serves of vegetables each day for good health.
 Visit the Eat for health website to find out about the benefits of fruit and vegetables, clever ways to get more fruit and vegetables into your day and some super simple tasty recipes.

-The process of deciding on whether a packaged food item (e.g. a cereal box) is a healthy choice can be difficult.
-To make this process easier, the Swap It, Don't Stop It, initiative has designed a printable card that can fit into your wallet which gives a guide, to working out the healthiest option for you.
-To access the card, head to the Swap It, Don't Stop It website.
+The process of deciding on whether a packaged food item (e.g. cereal) is a healthy choice can be difficult.
+To make this process easier, the My Health for Life program has designed a printable card that can fit into your wallet.
+The card works as a guide to help you choose the healthiest option for you.

 The following links provide hints and tips to help grow one's own food: